Indonesia revokes more than 2,000 mining and plantation permits - ExBulletin

 Indonesia revokes more than 2,000 mining and plantation permits

-Indonesian President Joko Widodo watches wearing a protective mask during an interview in Bebatu, near Tarakan, North Kalimantan province, Indonesia, October 19, 2021.
-REUTERS / Willy Kurniawan

-Indonesian President Joko Widodo said on Thursday that more than 2,000 mining, planting and logging permits had been revoked for non-compliance or because they had not been used, strengthening oversight of resources natural resources of the country.
+JAKARTA (Reuters) – Indonesian President Joko Widodo said on Thursday (January 6) that more than 2,000 mining, planting and logging licenses had been revoked for non-compliance or because they did not not been used, thus strengthening the monitoring of the country’s natural resources.

 Jokowi, as the president is known, said in a broadcast that steps have been taken to improve governance and transparency in the rich natural resource sector.